-A Buskashi game at Parwan, Afghanistan on Nowruz, 21 March, 2006.
-Note how low the winter snow still is on the Hindu Kush.
+A Buskashi game at Parwan, Afghanistan on Nowruz, 21 March, 1996.
+Note how low the winter snow is on the Hindu Kush.
 Photo: Bob McKerrow

 Happy Nowruz !
 I think of all those children in so many troubled countries who today will have big smiles on their faces as they celebrate Nowruz.
 With new clothes, a good meal and a day free of chores, they will be playing their favourite games in dusty, or snow-covered fields.

 I have celebrated Nowruz many times in Afghanistan, Kazakhstan, Tajikistan, Uzbekistan Bangladesh and India.
 With my wife being Moslem, we are celebrating Nowruz in our home tomorrow, 21 March. in Srei Lanka

-The feritility pole with thousands of prayer flags tied to it, is raised at the Nowruz celebrations at the Blue Mosque in Mazar I Sharif.
-March 21 1994.
+The feritility pole with thousands of prayer flags tied to it, is raised at the Nowruz celebrations at the Blue Mosque in Mazar I Sharif, Afghanistan, March 21 1994.
 Photo: Bob McKerrow

 It is probably celebrated with the most vigor in Mazar I Sharif in Afghanistan, where a huge fertility pole is raised with ribbons tied to it.
 Each ribbon represents someones prayers.
 Celebrated on 21 or 22 March, depending on the country, I never forget the dates as it falls on my birthday.

 Nowruz is celebrated from Iran to Indonesia.
 In Bukhara, Uzbekistan, it is celebrated with great fervour.
 The Kalyan Minaret, Bukhara.Photo: Bob McKerrow